vg-2124666/wunderbaum/README.md

 ---------------------
 Wunderbaum uses [Composer](http://getcomposer.org) for php dependencies and requires php version >= 5.6 to run.

+Download and install composer, then download and initialize Wunderbaum directly by running `composer create-project vg-2124666/wunderbaum -s dev` from a folder of your choosing.

-Download and install composer, then (from the git root of this project) run `composer install` to download and install all application dependencies and set up the autoloader.
+If the above command succeeded, there's nothing left to do to install Wunderbaum.
+However, you can also install from git.
+To install from git, clone this repository, then (from the git root of this project) run `composer install` to download and install all application dependencies and set up the autoloader.

 Running Wunderbaum the easy way